Return to Seat Weaving Supplies Home Page

 Can I "cheat" and put cane panelling into an old chair with holes around the edge instead of weaving it myself?

 NO!!
 The strength of hole to hole traditional hand caned seats is gained from the weaving in and out through the holes in the seat frame with the individual cane strands.
 Pre-woven cane panelling gains its strength by being fitted to the specially designed chairs in an entirely different way, usually by being pressed into a groove then glued and fixed by a filet piece of cane.
-Pre-woven panelling is also too "uniform" in its weave to ever correspond to the weave normally found on a hand crafted seat.
+Pre-woven panelling is also too "uniform" in its weave to correspond to the weave normally found on a hand crafted seat.

 How do I know what sizes of cane to use?